 page you if certain problems occur.

-And they can recognize particular types of events as being
+And they can recognize particular types of events as being important so

 that, again, you might be paged or they might accumulate and then finally